Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate abjuration; CL 10th; Forge Ring, *shield other;* Price 50,000 gp (for a pair).

+### Invisibility
-**Invisibility:** By activating this simple silver ring, the wearer can benefit from *invisibility*, as the spell.
+By activating this simple silver ring, the wearer can benefit from *invisibility*, as the spell.

 Faint illusion; CL 3rd; Forge Ring, *invisibility;* Price 20,000 gp.

+### Jumping
-**Jumping:** This ring continually allows the wearer to leap about, providing a +5 competence bonus on all his Jump checks.
+This ring continually allows the wearer to leap about, providing a +5 competence bonus on all his Jump checks.

 Faint transmutation; CL 2nd; Forge Ring, creator must have 5 ranks in the Jump skill; Price 2,500 gp.

+### Jumping, Improved
-**Jumping, Improved:** As jumping, except it grants a +10 competence bonus on its wearer's Jump check.
+As jumping, except it grants a +10 competence bonus on its wearer's Jump check.

 Moderate transmutation; CL 7th; Forge Ring, creator must have 10 ranks in the Jump skill; Price 10,000 gp.

+### Mind Shielding
-**Mind Shielding:** This ring is usually of fine workmanship and wrought from heavy gold.
+This ring is usually of fine workmanship and wrought from heavy gold.
 The wearer is continually immune to *detect thoughts, discern lies,* and any attempt to magically discern her alignment.

 Faint aburation; CL 3rd; Forge Ring, *nondetection;* Price 8,000 gp.

+### Protection
-**Protection:** This ring offers continual magical protection in the form of a deflection bonus of +1 to +5 to AC.
+This ring offers continual magical protection in the form of a deflection bonus of +1 to +5 to AC.

 Faint abjuration; CL 5th; Forge Ring, *shield of faith,* caster must be